mosamuhana/Java-Console-Restaurant-App/README.md

-First open project in Netbeans and build it
+### Java Console Restaurant-App

+Java app created for university student using Netbeans

-the output application in "dist" folder
+## The output application in "dist" folder

-in project folder you can
+## Usage
+- build project
+- run file "RunApp.bat" for Windows System
+- OR
-run file "RunApp.bat" for Windows System run file "RunApp.sh" for Linux System
+- run file "RunApp.sh" for Linux System